Overview

 A leader is someone who sets a good example and is able to make decisions.
 A good example is someone who is logical, compassionate, respectful, and represents himself/herself and others.
 A leader is self-sacrificing for their team and not selfish.
 A leader encourages others and makes good goals set to not to be hard but not to be easy.
 Communication is a key to a good leader.
 A good leader should take initiative.
 Leaders are wise.
 Leaders are kind and helpful.
 A leader takes courage.

 This definition is the result of collaboration among all 150 Leadership students at GPA.
-We will revisit this as we move through the quarter.
+We will revisit this as we move through the year.

 Recent Events in Leadership Class